-In the same article, Fran Mitchell, parent to seven-year-old Vicky who was diagnosed with PDA when she was four, described her daughter’s behavior.
-She said that getting her in the car to go somewhere was always a challenge.
+In the same interview, Fran Mitchell, parent to a seven-year-old daughter who was diagnosed with PDA when she was four, described her daughter’s behavior.
+She said that getting her in the car was always a challenge.
 “She’ll say, ‘I can’t at the moment.
 I’ve got to do something or other’ or ‘I’m poorly.
 I’ve got tummy ache.
 I need to go to the toilet,’” Mitchell said.

 Parents, teachers, and caregivers often describe pathological demand avoidance symptoms as the child being uncooperative, disrespectful, manipulative, and obsessive.
 Because PDA is not a known condition, the behavior is attributed to ineffective parenting, which can be difficult for parents who struggle with PDA behavior on a daily basis.